campisano/terraform_oci_module/README.md

 * Configure the tenancy_ocid variable in the var.json file with the value saved in the `~/.oci/config` file.

+* Choose a O.S. image to use in your VPSs.
+A list is available [here](https://docs.oracle.com/en-us/iaas/images/).
+In this example we will use `Canonical-Ubuntu-20.04-Minimal-2021.05.17-0`.

 * An SSH Key Pair to have access to the VPS.
 To create a new keypair, do the following:

 ```